sbt/sbt.github.com/1.0/docs/Combined+Pages+Pdf.md

 an important detail to note is the execution semantics of the tasks.
 By execution semantics, we mean exactly *when* these tasks are evaluated.

-We if take `sampleIntTask` for instance, each line in the body of the task should be strictly evaluated one after the other.
+If we take `sampleIntTask` for instance, each line in the body of the task should be strictly evaluated one after the other.
 That is sequential semantics:

 ```scala